 Family Engagement Strategies: Grow NJ accentuates family engagement throughout the entire system.
 As the Steps increase, more substantive engagement strategies are employed.
 Strategies to support children’s development and learning encompass the protective factors from Strengthening Families through Early Care and Education and the Head Start Performance Standards.

-Health promotion: Building on the Head Start Performance Standards and the New Jersey Preschool Program Standards, Grow NJ promotes common requirements in health and safety; developmental, behavioral, and sensory screening referral and follow up; and the promotion of physical activity, healthy eating habits, oral health and behavioral health, and health literacy among families.
+Health promotion: Building on the Head Start Performance Standards and the Preschool Teaching and Learning Standards, Grow NJ promotes common requirements in health and safety; developmental, behavioral, and sensory screening referral and follow up; and the promotion of physical activity, healthy eating habits, oral health and behavioral health, and health literacy among families.

 Effective data practices: Indicators address data collection and data interpretation as well as decision making in the areas of administration and financial management.
 Indicators also require that information is readily available to families and/or stakeholders.